Evolution systems: A framework for studying generic mathematical structures: Preliminaries

 \begin{ex}[Categories] Fix an arbitrary category $\uv$ and fix a $\uv$-object $\iza$.
 Define $\Tau = \uv$.
 Then $\Ee = \seq{\uv, \Tau, \iza}$ is obviously an evolution system.
 It is perhaps a bit more interesting when $\iza$ is weakly initial in $\uv$ (that is, $\uv(\iza,X) \nnempty$ for every $X \in \ob{\uv}$).
 In any case, this shows that every category can be easily converted to an evolution system, just by fixing the origin. \end{ex}

-The last example indicates that evolution systems are so general that perhaps they lead to nothing interesting.
+This example may suggest that evolution systems are so general that perhaps they give no new insight.
 One of our goals is to convince the readers that this is not the case.